 Over the last century, the ownership of the company migrated to Scandinavia.
 However, two years ago, it returned to being solely American-owned and now operates out of Riverton, Wyoming.

 The Company produces twenty different compasses.
 It strongly emphasizes meeting the requirements for serious outdoor and orienteering activities and continuously updates its product range.
-See here for the new Blue Transit Model.
+See here their current range of compasses.
 Brunton Company has a worldwide network of distributors.

 Cammenga LLC is a family-owned Company operating out of Dearborn, Michigan.
 The company manufactures six compass models and two wristwatch-type compasses.
 You can have a look at its range of compasses here.